TG Universes & Series:

 “As the one challenged, you get choice in where”

 “I think all of Ludvika is our battleground.
-It's what my orders spoke of.”
+It's what my orders spoke of to defend.”

 “I can't accept that.”
-Proust felt bile rise in his throat at what he was about to do.
+I felt bile rise in my throat.

 “Why not?
 It is honorable.
 Do you doubt the abilities of MechWarrior Arthur, or deny him the chance to prove himself in combat?”

 “I understand.
 Honorable, and perhaps foolish.
-Are you saying you will fight us all”
+Are you saying you will fight all three of us.”

 "Yes.
 I must.”

 “Then so be it MechWarrior Proust, you will face the three of us in battle for control of Ludvika”